Sass and Salt » Easy Treats » Fruity Pebbles Treats

 Why You’ll Love This Recipe

 • 5 ingredients, no oven, 10 minutes of active work.
-Butter, marshmallows, vanilla, salt, and Fruity Pebbles cereal.
-One pot from the cabinet to the cooled tray in under 45 minutes.
-Faster than picking up a bakery tray and a fraction of the cost.
+Butter, marshmallows, vanilla, salt, and fruity pebbles cereal.
+One pot from the cabinet to the cooled tray in under an hour, faster than driving to a bakery and a fraction of the cost.

 • Cuts cleanly for parties and lunchboxes.
-Press lightly (don’t compact) and let cool fully before slicing.
-Holds up in a Tupperware on the drive to a birthday party, fits in a lunchbox without crumbling.
+Press lightly, cool fully, then slice.
+They ride in a Tupperware to a birthday party and tuck into a lunchbox without crumbling.

 • Make ahead 1 to 2 days.
-They’re best at days 1 to 3 at room temperature.
-Make Friday for a Saturday party with no last-minute prep.
+Best at days 1 to 3 at room temperature.
+Make them Friday for a Saturday party with no last-minute scramble.

 Ingredients

 • Mini marshmallows.
 One 10-ounce bag plus an additional cup.
-The extra cup boosts the marshmallow-to-cereal ratio so the bars stay soft and sticky instead of dry.
-Fresh marshmallows melt smoothly and give the best texture.
-Stale ones from a bag open for weeks will set up firm.
+That extra cup is the move for fruity pebbles with marshmallows folded through: it boosts the marshmallow-to-cereal ratio so the bars stay soft and sticky instead of dry.
+Fresh marshmallows melt smoothly.
+Stale ones from a bag open for weeks set up firm.

-• Fruity Pebbles cereal.
+• Fruity pebbles cereal.
 Use a fresh, unopened box for the best crunch.
-The cereal does all the visual and flavor work in this recipe.
-Same approach I use in my Fruity Pebbles ice cream.
+The cereal does all the visual and flavor work here, just as it does in my Fruity Pebbles buttercream and Fruity Pebbles waffles.

 See recipe card below for exact measurements.